nsyousef/ac215_Group_127_2473879/src/frontend-react/BUILD_MACOS.md

 - **App metadata and permissions** - defined in `build-resources/entitlements.plist`

 **User Experience:**
-- Users download the DMG and drag Derma Assistant to Applications
+- Users download the DMG and drag pibu.ai to Applications
 - No need to install Python, Node.js, or npm
 - App works completely standalone
-- User data stored in `~/Library/Application Support/Derma Assistant/`
+- User data stored in `~/Library/Application Support/pibu_ai/`

 ### Verification